ethersphere/bee-docs/docs/installation/install.md

   We recommend not holding a high value of xBZZ or xDAI in your nodes' wallet.
 Please consider regularly removing accumulated funds.
 :::

-Your Bee must deploy a chequebook contract to keep track of its exchanges with other Bees in the Swarm.
-To do that you must deposit xDAI and optionally [xBZZ](/docs/installation/fund-your-node).
+For full nodes and light nodes, Bee must deploy a chequebook contract to keep track of its exchanges with other Bees in the Swarm.
+A small amount of xDAI must be deposited to the node's Gnosis Chain address in order to pay the transaction fees for the initial transaction.
+1 xDAI is more than enough to get started.

-Once you have determined your Bee's Ethereum address, [fund your node](/docs/installation/fund-your-node) with xDAI and xBZZ

-If too much time has elapsed, you may need to [restart your node](#edit-config-file) at this point.
+For nodes which stake xBZZ and participate in the storage incentives system, very small amounts of xDAI will be used regularly to pay for staking related transactions on Gnosis Chain, so xDAI may need to be periodically topped up.
+See the [staking section](docs/working-with-bee/staking#check-redistribution-status) for more information.

+While depositing xBZZ is optional, node operators who intend to download or upload large amounts of data on Swarm may wish to deposit some xBZZ in order to pay for SWAP settlements.
+See the section on [node funding](/docs/installation/fund-your-node) for more information.

+After sending xDAI and optionally xBZZ to the Gnosis Chain address collected in the previous step, [restart the node](#edit-config-file):

 <Tabs
 defaultValue="linux"